thornevald-publishing/sample-files/ai-safety-compliance-policy-2026.md

 # AI Safety & Compliance Policy 2026: Publisher & Vendor Template

-**Notice to Readers:** This template is provided for informational purposes only and does not constitute legal advice.
+**Last updated:** December 30, 2025
+**Provided by:** Thornevald Publishing
+**License:** Free to use and modify

+---

+## ⚠️ IMPORTANT LEGAL DISCLAIMER

+**THIS TEMPLATE IS PROVIDED FOR INFORMATIONAL AND EDUCATIONAL PURPOSES ONLY.**

+This document does not constitute legal advice, and Thornevald Publishing is not a law firm.
+Laws governing AI, age verification, content moderation, and data privacy vary significantly by jurisdiction and are subject to frequent change.

+**Before implementing this policy:**
+- Consult with qualified legal counsel in your jurisdiction
+- Verify compliance with local, national, and international regulations
+- Adapt this template to your specific business needs and risk profile

+**Thornevald Publishing makes no warranties, express or implied, regarding the accuracy, completeness, or legal sufficiency of this template.
+Use at your own risk.**

 As of January 2026, regulations such as the UK Online Safety Act, the EU Digital Services Act, and various US State "Age Assurance" laws are in active enforcement.
-Consult with your legal counsel to tailor this document to your specific jurisdiction.
+Compliance requirements may differ based on your location, user base, and platform architecture.

+---

 ## 1. Purpose and Scope